Muiralevu

 Muiralevu is a genus of planthoppers from the family Derbidae, tribe Rhotanini, with 19 species.
 While the species of all other genera in the tribe Rhotanini are only found in southern Asia and the Pacific, the species of Muiralevu also occur in western Africa.
 The distribution of the type species covers several West African countries, ranging from Sierra Leone to the Central African Republic.
-Four other, very similar species are also found in western Africa, while 14 other species occur in south-eastern Asia (Taiwan, Malaysia, as well as parts of Indonesia and the Philippines).
+Four other, very similar species are also found in western Africa, while 14 other species occur in south-eastern Asia (Taiwan, southern China, Malaysia, as well as parts of Indonesia and the Philippines).
 The species of Muiralevu can be recognized by their forewing venation, especially the 4 costal cells and the venation around the basal median cell.
 Apart from the basal median cell, there is also a characteristic trapezoid cell at the base of the first media branch.
 On average, the forewings are more elongated compared to most other species of Rhotanini.
 The adult hoppers are between 4 and 6 mm long from head to the tip of the wings.
 The head is evenly rounded and the ridges on the sides of the face meet in front of the eyes.
 The body is usually straw-coloured to light brown.
 The forewings are mostly whitish and powdered, but in a few species they have large black marks.